-- Step 4 Find a bile acid or digestive expert in your area to work with.
+- Step 4 Find a bile acid or digestive expert to work with.
 I offer long-distance and in office consultations.
 While I do have great success with my patients and the above supplements are common in my practice, each patient can have unique circumstances that alter their unique individual requirements.
 (Phone Consultations can be scheduled here.)

 Natural Treatments For Bile Acid Diarrhea Conclusion

 If you are suffering from BAD and the dreaded “green poop,” there are answers and in most cases, it isn’t something you have to live with forever!
 You just have to address the condition from multiple angles, which is not the conventional approach.